| Previous | Contents | Index |

 /NOAPPEND (default)

-is specified, the database is loaded with RMS $PUT operations.
+If/APPENDis specified, the database is loaded with RMS $PUT operations.
 If the database already exists it will be appended to; if not, a new database will be created.
-Duplicate keys (left hand sides) will replace existing entries in databases created with/NODUPLICATE
+Duplicate keys (left hand sides) will replace existing entries in databases created with/NODUPLICATE, so the last occurrence of a given key will be the one that is used./NOAPPENDis a synonym for for/FAST_LOAD./COUNT (default)

 /NOCOUNT

 Controls whether or not a count is output after each group of 100 input lines are processed.
-This qualifier only applies if/APPEND
+This qualifier only applies if/APPENDis in effect; it is ignored in/FAST_LOADmode./DELETE

 /NODELETE (default)